CSchank2/CSchank5.github.io/index.md

 2. Strawberries
 3. Bananas

-## A list of things
+## A list of video games I like

-- Thing 1
+- Minecraft
-- Thing 2
+- Torchlight
-- Thing 3
+- Kerbal Space Program